rebeccabernie/UWP-SleepSoundsApp/README.md

 # SleepSoundsApp
 This is a project for 3rd Year Software Development module Mobile Apps Development 2.
 It is a Universal Windows App that provides the user with ambient sounds to help them relax or sleep.

+### Goals

+- Play sound when user clicks on button
+- Allow user to stop sound (Stop button or stop when user clicks button a second time)
+- Repeat sound file until user clicks stop

+### Resources

 Open Source images from:
 https://pixabay.com/

 Open Source sound files from:
 http://www.orangefreesounds.com/